HeliactylCP/panel/README.md

 <hr>

-# Heliactyl • The best Pterodactyl client area
+# Heliactyl • The modern client panel for Pterodactyl
-Making a host and need a way for users to sign up, earn coins, manage servers?
-Try out Heliactyl.
+We're back on GitHub, new Heliactyl versions are releasing soon.

 All features:
 - Resource Management (Use it to create servers, etc)